 For your convenience, copies can be requested by mail.
 A letter stating the decedent's name, year of death, and the specific documents being requested is needed.
 The charge for the search fee is $3.00.
 Once the request and fee is received a bill letter will be forwarded for the cost of the copies.
 Upon receiving the fee for the requested copies, the copies are forwarded along with a receipt.
-You may use the form from our web to order copies by mail.
-You'll need the free adobe acrobat reader to view this form.
-If you don't have the reader simply click here to download the reader and then return here.
+You may use the form to order copies by mail.
+Click here for the form.

 Richland County Premier Online Data Service

 The Probate Court also offers access to estate records online, through our Subscription Management System.
 All records filed after October 2000 are available to be viewed.
 Only interested parties are approved to view the estate records.
 As of July 1, 2015 the daily rate is $2.55; weekly rate is $6.60; monthly rate is $22.60, and the yearly rate is $108.48.

 Agencies to Assist with Estate Records